Camp survivor Hank Brodt speaks with a North Carolina teacher at a 2010 workshop.

 Present an overview of the Holocaust by Dr. Peter J. Stein, a Holocaust survivor and sociologist at UNC-Chapel Hill.

-Are offered across the state at no charge (substitute pay provided), and are open to all North Carolina middle and high school teachers and administrators.
+Are offered across the state at no charge and are open to all North Carolina middle and high school teachers and administrators.
 Substitute pay is provided for public school teachers.